baggepinnen/DynamicAxisWarping.jl/README.md

 This package is a fork of https://github.com/ahwillia/TimeWarp.jl which is no longer maintained.

+*Warning:* This package is under active development and the API is likely to break.

 This package isn't officially registered.
 Install using:

 ```julia